Ney Matogrosso: Biography

 In 1986, Matogrosso performed for the first time without wearing fancy costumes, adopting a low-key image.
 Since then, he has focused on his work as a singer, recording from the traditional repertoire of MPB (Música popular brasileira – the so-called Brazilian pop music genre).
 Recordings in this genre first appeared on the album "O Pescador de Pérolas" (1986), which featured "O Mundo É um Moinho" (Cartola), "Dora" (Dorival Caymmi), "Da Cor do Pecado" (Bororó) and "Aquarela do Brasil" (Ary Barroso).

 Ney toured with guitarist Raphael Rabello, with whom he recorded the album "À Flor da Pele" in 1990.
-Then, he made two albums as a tribute to Brazilian performers/songwriters, like Ângela Maria ("Estava Escrito", 1994) and Chico Buarque ("Um Brasileiro", 1996).
+Then, he made two albums as a tribute to Brazilian performers/songwriters, like Angela Maria ("Estava Escrito", 1994) and Chico Buarque ("Um Brasileiro", 1996).